muli3203/pizzeria/README.md

 ## DESCRIPTION

 Pizzeria is a website where a client can order a pizza of his/her choice.
-There is a ran
+There is a range to choose from so one might be spoilt for choice.
+A menu was added to the website to ensure ease of scrolling and navigation.
+There is an option of ordering and delivery with the clients needs in mind.
+We are Glad to work with different clients everyday.

 ## Author
  Cheryl Wanja.